freeCodeCamp/freeCodeCamp/guide/english/bootstrap/fontawesome-icons/index.md

 ```html
 <link href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css" rel="stylesheet">
 ```
-Using fontawesome is same as using Glyphicon.
+Fontawesome usage is the same as that of Glyphicon.

 Simply create `<i>` or `<span>` tag and apply the CSS Prefix `fa` and the icon's name.
 A code example has been provided below.